YelovSK/Virtual-Showcase/README.md

 ## DEPENDENCIES FOR USAGE IN THE EDITOR

 1. Download the project: `git clone --recurse-submodules https://github.com/YelovSK/Virtual-Showcase.git`.
-[UnityMeshSimplifier](https://github.com/Whinarn/UnityMeshSimplifier) should get downloaded if you clone with `--resurse-submodules` flag.
+[UnityMeshSimplifier](https://github.com/Whinarn/UnityMeshSimplifier) should get downloaded if you clone with `--recurse-submodules` flag.

 ---